 Who AWS SAA is actually for

 The Solutions Architect - Associate is not an entry credential.
-It's associate-level - Moderate (55/100) - and AWS recommends roughly 1-2 years of hands-on AWS experience before attempting it.
+It's associate-level - Moderate (core stage) - and RoleMath computes roughly 1-2 years of hands-on AWS experience as the level it assumes - a figure we derive from the exam's associate level and format, not one AWS publishes.
 So it's worth it mainly for people already building on AWS (often after the foundational Cloud Practitioner or equivalent hands-on time), not someone starting cold.
 If you're brand new to cloud, begin with fundamentals and a free-tier account; SAA is the next, more demanding step that signals you can design real AWS solutions.

 What it costs and maps to (and why ROI claims are fake)